tanuKumari11/StudentManagementSystem/README.md

         a.
 Adding a new student.
         b.
 Editing / Modifying the data of an existing student.
         c.
 Deleting / Removing the data of an existing student.

-  - Course Details – Lis the details of all the courses available in the institution, and provides following services:
-        a.
-Adding a new course.
-        b.
-Editing an existing course.
-        c.
-Deleting a course.
   - Fee Details.
   - Marks and Grades.
   - Attendance.

 ### Technology Stack Used

-This project uses a number of open source tools, technologies and frameworks to work properly:

 * [Visual Studio Code](https://code.visualstudio.com) - A code editor redefined and optimized for building and debugging modern web and cloud applications.
 * [node.js](https://www.nodejs.org) - Evented I/O for the backend.
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.